1 Hour / 1 CE

 • Intended Audience

-This training is intended for mental health professionals, supervisors, and educators across all specialty areas, with a primary focus on those engaged in clinical practice.
-It is designed to support individuals seeking to integrate AI into their clinical and educational work.
+This training is designed for mental health professionals, supervisors, and educators across all specialty areas, with a primary focus on those engaged in clinical practice.
+It is ideal for individuals seeking to integrate AI into their clinical and educational work, whether providing direct care, overseeing clinical teams, or teaching and training future practitioners.

 • Experience Level